-To the layperson an e-commerce website typically is a multi-product online store and so writing copy means writing engaging product titles and descriptions.
+To the layperson, an e-commerce website typically is a multi-product online store and so writing copy means writing engaging product titles and descriptions.
 This is certainly the case with Amazon product listings.

 There is a big difference from the traditional e-commerce store and having effectively a one-page product store though.
 This approach follows the direct response modal, which essentially is a one-page sales page that aims to pass prospects down a sales funnel to be a customer.

 Direct response copy, you know the ones with incredibly long web pages or maybe the video sales lander with the VERY long video.
-Often referred to as “very long sales copy” or “video sale lander”, is about connecting with the visitor and guiding them down a single path for a single outcome.
+Often referred to as “very long sales copy” or “video sale lander”, it is about connecting with the visitor and guiding them down a single path for a single outcome.
 A conversion.
-Be it an email address, contact number or in most cases a purchase!
+Be it an email address, contact number, or in most cases a purchase!

 Using this approach is very different from your Amazon product description, and this article looks to dissect how to go about writing copy for e-commerce brands.

 There is little point in having wonderful prose if at the end of the day no one buys.
 This is true of having a beautifully designed website as well.
 Although a good design website can certainly help with conversions it’s also true that an amateur looking site can work equally well.

 To get a better understanding of how to write copy that converts, I cannot recommend “The Art of the Click” by Glenn Fisher enough, check out my review of this book here.

 I could pretty much cut and paste all of Glenn’s book “The Art of the Click” here, as literally every page contains a nugget of copywriting gold.
 So, if you haven’t already, go rush out and grab a copy of the Art of the Click from Amazon – I did (and even convinced my friend too as well!)